azwing/dual_AS5600/README.md

 # dual_AS5600
-Just a simple coordinates display for a manual Dobson
+Just a simple coordinates display for a manual Dobson In English, they are called Digital Setting Circles (DSC)

 To help point with my manual Dobson I added two AS5600 encoders on Azimuth and Altitude axis.
 Directly mounted on the axes withour demultiplication the accuracy is in the range of 5.27 arc minutes.